 Violin spider (Loxosceles)

 Found in most provinces in South Africa, violin spiders are free-ranging spiders and not web-bound.
 You will often find them in caves or underneath rocks, logs, and other dark areas.
 You can also find violin spiders in homes and garages.
-Searching for pictures online will often result in pictures of the American brown recluse spider, and even though they are in the same genus, they look quite different.
+Searching for pictures online will often result in results showing the American brown recluse spider, and even though they are in the same genus, they look quite different.
 Violin spiders have cytotoxic venom, and bites could result in tissue damage.

 Identification: Violin spiders are often confused with the giant daddy longlegs (Aterma atlanta), and the violin marking is not always easy to identify.
-Violin spiders have no dark bands on their legs; their knees are scaly and often lighter than their legs..
+Violin spiders have no dark bands on their legs; their knees are scaly and often lighter than their legs.

 Where will I find violin spiders?